You can dowload a PDF version of the programme here.

 The EU Quality Jobs Roadmap, building on the European Pillar of Social Rights and its Action Plan, represents a key political commitment to promote fair wages, secure employment, safe working conditions, access to skills, and inclusive labour markets.
 Its success, however, will depend largely on effective implementation at local level.

-This panel will feature representatives from the EU institutions, a representative of the upcoming Irish Presidency of the Council of the European Union (July-December 2026), and a representative from the trade union movement.
+This panel will feature representatives from the EU institutions, a representative from the trade union movement, and a city representative.
 The panellists will discuss how cities can support the implementation of the quality jobs roadmap and set the scene for the later high-level meeting.

 6 May 2026 at 10:15 — 6 May 2026 at 10:50